gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallVolumesHowTo.md

  - `/stroomdata/stroom-data-p00` - location to store Stroom application data files (events, etc.) for this node for node `stroomp00`.

-If you move the the *Node* drop down entry box and select it you will be presented with a choice of available nodes - in this case `stroomp00` and `stroomp01` as we have a two node cluster with these node names.
+If you move the *Node* drop down entry box and select it you will be presented with a choice of available nodes - in this case `stroomp00` and `stroomp01` as we have a two node cluster with these node names.

 {{< screenshot "HOWTOs/UI-ManageVolumes-03.png" >}}Stroom UI Add Volume - select node{{< /screenshot >}}